Training a German Shepherd: A 3-Part Plan

 - A slip collar (a.k.a. choke collar)

 These three things are the items you need.
-Useless, for our purposes, are retractable leashes (hint: GET RID OF THEM), flat collars, harnesses, muzzles, prong collars, longer leashes, or electronic training collars.
-If you've been using an adjustable collar or a long leash, you now know why your dog isn't learning.
-And if you have a problem with your dog chasing squirrels, cats, or cars, you already know how worthless these collars and retractable leashes are.
+Do not use retractable leashes (get rid of them), flat collars, harnesses, muzzles, prong collars, longer leashes, or electronic training collars.
+If you've been using an adjustable collar or a long leash, this is why your dog isn't learning.
+If you have a problem with your dog chasing squirrels, cats, or cars, you already know how worthless these collars and retractable leashes are.

 You don't need a buttoned uniform or a funny hat, but you—the dog handler—have a lot to master.
 Here are the ten training commandments that are prerequisites for success in training a German Shepherd.